Polk County, Tennessee: Politics

 Like East Tennessee, Polk has always leaned Republican, though to a lesser extent than most counties in the region.
-However, during the Great Depression and World War II, this changed drastically, with Polk County giving 92.7% of the vote to Franklin D. Roosevelt in 1944 (it swung hard to the right between 1944 and 1948).
-Today, Polk County is very conservative, giving nearly 80% of its popular vote to Donald Trump in 2016- although it did support Bill Clinton (D-AR) twice.
+However, during the Great Depression and World War II, this changed drastically, with Polk County giving 92.7% of the vote to Franklin D. Roosevelt in 1944 (it swung hard to the GOP between 1944 and 1948).
+Today, Polk County is very conservative, giving over 80% of its popular vote to Donald Trump in 2024.